software-mansion/react-native-gesture-handler/docs/docs/api2/fling-gesture.md

 sidebar_label: Fling gesture
 ---

-A discrete gesture handler that activates when the movement is sufficiently long and fast.
+A discrete gesture that activates when the movement is sufficiently long and fast.
-Handler gets [ACTIVE](../state#active) when movement is sufficiently long and it does not take too much time.
+Gesture gets [ACTIVE](../state#active) when movement is sufficiently long and it does not take too much time.
-When handler gets activated it will turn into [END](../state#end) state when finger is released.
+When gesture gets activated it will turn into [END](../state#end) state when finger is released.
-The handler will fail to recognize if the finger is lifted before being activated.
+The gesture will fail to recognize if the finger is lifted before being activated.
-The handler is implemented using [UISwipeGestureRecognizer](https://developer.apple.com/documentation/uikit/uiswipegesturerecognizer) on iOS and from scratch on Android.
+The gesture is implemented using [UISwipeGestureRecognizer](https://developer.apple.com/documentation/uikit/uiswipegesturerecognizer) on iOS and from scratch on Android.

 ## Config